duniter/duniter-v2s/docs/api/manual.md

 ## Revoke an identity

 Revoking an identity makes it lose its membership, hence UD creation and governance rights.
-Orher data such as balance will remain.
+Other data such as balance will remain.

-This feature is useful in case the user has lost their private key.
+This feature is useful in case the user has lost their private key since the revocation document can be made in advance.

 ### Generate the revocation payload